log-oscon/Standards/PHP/Coding Style.md

 We also have our own standards for things that aren’t covered by the standards mentioned above, such as namespacing and general project structure.

+For ease of reference, the most important points of the previous standards are described here as well.

 ## File Layout